Dental Implant Services

 Where there is too little bone available to support an implant, the doctor will do a bone graft at the implant site to regenerate the needed bone.
 The bone graft material does not become the new bone.
 It stimulates the regeneration of new bone by the body.
 The graft material also acts as a platform around which the new bone forms.
 The graft material dissolves into the body and leaves new, healthy bone in its place.

-Sometimes Dr. Hodges place the implant at the same time as the graft.
+Sometimes we place the implant at the same time as the graft.
 Where a higher volume of bone is needed, the doctor will place the implant after the needed bone has regenerated.

 When back teeth are missing, the sinus cavity pressure and the bone loss from the missing teeth can cause the sinus cavity floor to drop and make the bone depth too shallow to support an implant.